thunderbird89/esf/stories/across-the-sea.md

 *2047 CST*

-Captain Lu stood alone on the bridge, the decklights dimmed to battle-readiness.
+Captain Lu Jianjun stood alone on the bridge, the decklights dimmed to battle-readiness.
+At forty-eight, twenty-four years of naval service had etched lines of command into his weathered face.
 Outside, the stars barely glimmered behind high-altitude haze.
 The water was smooth, black, and complicit.

+In his left hand, he held a photograph—his grandfather in the uniform of the People's Volunteer Army, taken before crossing the Yalu River in 1950.
+Three generations of Lu men had served the nation.
+Tonight, he would be the last.

-The *Haiyangshan* cut through it like a blade.
+The *Haiyangshan* cut through the water like a blade.

 Below decks, the combat systems were already powered.
 Missile tubes primed.
 CIWS on standby.
 Fire control synced with the rest of the flotilla—*Lakan*, *Feiya*, *Shezen*, and *Baizou*—all of them maintaining EMCON silence except for their tight-beam tactical links.